Pathways to Philosophy

 adventures in distance learning

 Pathways was designed from the start as a distance learning program.
-The six fifteen unit Pathways to Philosophy were developed over a period of three years 19958 through dialogue with the first Pathways students.
-Since then, many hundreds of students have enjoyed the Pathways experience and contributed to the on-going development of Pathways.
+The six fifteen-unit Pathways to Philosophy were developed over a period of three years 1995–8 through dialogue with our first correspondence students.
+Since then, many hundreds of students have contributed to on-going development of the Pathways project.

 If you have any questions about the six Pathways to Philosophy, please use the Comments Form or e-mail email@example.com.

-Following your pathway A synopsis of the Pathways approach to teaching philosophy and the options available for students who have completed one of the six Pathways.
+Following your pathway A synopsis of the Pathways approach to teaching philosophy and the options available for students who have completed one of the six programs.

 Writing a philosophy essay The importance of writing in the study of philosophy with advice designed to remove the mystique from the task of writing your first philosophy essay.